 “It was all basically recorded live off the floor, with minimal overdubs,” adds Colin.
 “That’s something we had always wanted, and Mark was able to do that.
 There’s a certain ambience and energy in recording that way.”

-With every record and every tour Pretty Archie are carrying that little piece of home a bit farther afield.
-Since their 2013 debut, Steel City, the band have built an ever- larger following on the east coast, across Canada and – since a gig this past summer at Denmark’s Tonder Festival and with more international dates slated for 2019 –are poised to do so globally.
+With every record and tour Pretty Archie carries a little piece of home a bit farther afield.
+Since their 2013 debut album, Steel City, the band have built an ever- larger following on the east coast, across Canada and are now set to continue growing their International audience.